examind-ai/exceljs-dynamicfilter-bug/README.md

 # ExcelJS Dynamic Filter Bug

 Demonstrate a bug where ExcelJS cannot read a dynamic filter in a table.
+This repo was generated to support this issue: https://github.com/exceljs/exceljs/issues/2972

 ## Steps to Reproduce